fossasia/susi_skill_cms/docs/Skill_Tutorial.md

 # Susi Skill Development Tutorial

-Do you want your own AI Skills for Susi?
-It's surprisingly easy to add more Skills to Susi.
+Do you want your own AI Skills for SUSI?
+It's surprisingly easy to add more Skills to SUSI.

 ## Getting Started

 It's easy, DON'T PANIC.
-You don't need to be a software developer to enhance Susi.
+You don't need to be a software developer to enhance SUSI.

 ### What you have to do

-We have a Susi Skill development environment based on an Etherpad.
+We have a SUSI Skill development environment based on an Etherpad.
 Are you unaware what an Etherpad is?
 It is a blank web page where you can just put in your text and everyone can collaborate.

 * open http://dream.susi.ai
 * name a dream (just pick a name for your tests in lower case letters)
 * the etherpad is filled with a welcome message, just delete the content completely

 ATTENTION: the Susi Dream zone is a TEMPORARY zone.
 We may clean up that place at any time.
-It is only for testing your new Susi Skills
+It is only for testing your new SUSI Skills
-If you want your new Susi Skills to be permanent, send us a pull request, see [submitting_skills_to_git.md](submitting_skills_to_git.md) for a tutorial.
+If you want your new SUSI Skills to be permanent, send us a pull request, see [submitting_skills_to_git.md](submitting_skills_to_git.md) for a tutorial.

 ### Preparation to start testing

-To test the Susi Skills you are editing, you require the Susi Android Application (see: https://github.com/fossasia/susi_android ) or you can also test them online at http://susi.ai/chat
+To test the SUSI Skills you are editing, you require the Susi Android Application (see: https://github.com/fossasia/susi_android ) or you can also test them online at http://susi.ai/chat

-Within the Susi chat dialog, enter
+Within the SUSI chat dialog, enter

 ```
 dream <testname>